s-victor/TinyPedal/docs/customization.md

 Remember last window position.

+## Overlay
+Overlay options can be accessed from `Overlay` menu in main window, or from tray icon menu.

+    fixed_position
+Check whether widget is locked at startup.
+This setting can be toggled from tray icon menu.
+Valid value: `true`, same as `1`. `false`, same as `0`.

+    auto_hide
+Check whether auto hide is enabled.
+This setting can be toggled from tray icon menu.
+Valid value: `true`, same as `1`. `false`, same as `0`.

+    enable_grid_move
+Enable grid-snap effect while moving widget for easy alignment and repositioning.

+## Compatibility
+Compatibility options can be accessed from `Config` menu in main window.

+    enable_bypass_window_manager
+Set `true` to bypass window manager on X11 system such as linux.
+This option may only be enabled if overlay widgets fail to stay on top of all windows.
+Also note that by enabling this option, OBS may not be able to capture overlay widgets in streaming.
+Default is `false`.

+    enable_translucent_background
+Set `false` to disable translucent background.

+    global_bkg_color
+Sets global background color for all widgets.

+Note, global background color will only be visible when `enable_translucent_background` option is disabled or translucent background is not supported.
+Some widgets with own background setting may override this option.

+    grid_move_size
+Set grid size for grid move, value in pixel.
+Default value is `8` pixel.
+Minimum value is limited to `1`.

 ## Shared Memory API
 Shared Memory API options can be accessed from `Config` menu in main window.
 Some options may only be relevant to certain API.